-Later we will also discuss other models that may be relevant to understanding the hierarchical structure of visual areas in the cortex.
-"Compositional" models are ane example.
+Later we will also discuss other models that are relevant to understanding the hierarchical structure of visual areas in the cortex.
+"Compositional" models are one example.
 The basic idea is similar to the hierarchical organization in written language: letters, words, sentences.
-Objects are built from parts, which are in turn built from features.
+Objects are built from parts and relationships, which are in turn built from features and their relationships.
 Here the sub-components may have semantic interpretations, and relationships between parts become important.
-Animal bodies are a good example.
+The perceptual organization of the body poses of animals is a good example.